Constant-Factor Improvements in Quantum Algorithms for Linear Differential Equations: Acknowledgments

 \section{Acknowledgments}

 MP acknowledges funding from Mitacs and the NSERC Post-Graduate Doctoral Scholarship.
 NW's work on this project was supported by the U.S. Department of Energy, Officeof Science, National Quantum Information Science Research Centers, Co-design Cen ter for Quantum Advantage (C2QA) under contract number DE- SC0012704 (PNNL FWP 76274) and PNNL’s Quantum Algorithms and Architecture for Domain Science (QuAADS) Laboratory Directed Research and Development (LDRD) Initiative.
 The Pacific Northwest National Laboratory is operated by Battelle for the U.S. Department of Energy under Contract DE-AC05-76RL01830.
-We thank Dong An and Danial Motlagh for insightful conversations.
+We thank Dong An and Danial Motlagh for insightful conversations, as well as Yixuan Liang for providing useful feedback that improved the quality of the paper.